Campus Recreation

 Difficulty rating: 4

-• Notes: If hikers are looking for a quick difficult hike this is one to try out.
-Accessible year-round, hikers will follow a trail up leading to rocky terrain that is sharp at place.
-Best to start this hike earlier in the day since the bugs are can get so bad.
-The constant uphill will make you feel it when you are back at the base.
-Dogs are allowed on this trail but must be on leash.
+If you are looking for a quick, difficult hike, this is one to try out.
+Accessible year-round, you will follow a trail leading to rocky terrain that is sharp in places.
+It is best to start this hike earlier in the day since the bugs can get annoying.
+The constant uphill climb will give you a great workout.
+Dogs are allowed on this trail but must be kept on leash.

 Camelback Mountain Trails (Echo Canyon and Cholla)